BasavaTarun/repo1/README.md

 ## How to build

-Run `mvn clean install` to build all sample programs
+Run `mvn clean install` to build all sample programs a

 ## License